Frequently Asked Questions (FAQs)

 Most people have the same questions and concerns about vaccines.
 These are valid and deserve attention.
 Many concerns are rooted in misinformation found online or other sometimes well-intentioned but incorrect sources.

 For even more information about immunizations, check out Plain Talk About Childhood Immunization.
+Now available in Russian, Spanish, and Ukrainian languages.
 If you ever have specific questions about the vaccine schedule, consult your doctor or healthcare provider.

 Here’s a list of the common concerns that we’ve heard over the years and some information to help you make an informed decision about vaccines.

 I'm worried about the ingredients in vaccines.

 Ingredients, also called additives, are added to vaccines to protect against disease and ensure that the vaccines are safe, sterile, and effective.
 Certain ingredients, called adjuvants, used in vaccines help a child’s body produce the disease-fighting antibodies it needs.

 - Aluminum: Many parents have heard warnings about too much aluminum in childhood vaccines from Dr. Sears’ The Vaccine Book.
 There is no need for parents to fear aluminum.
 It’s the most common metal found in nature, is part of our everyday environment, and is critical for making vaccines effective.
 In fact, a child gets more aluminum from breast milk or formula than from a vaccine.